Here, we’ll take a closer look at the concepts and ideas of heat, work, and energy.

 Heat – Heat is the energy being transferred from hot objects to cold objects.

-It is crucial to understand the basic difference between what is heat and what is temperature.
+It is crucial to understand the basic difference between what heat is and what temperature is.

-You should be recalling that an extensive property (i.e. the mass) is dependent on the amount of a certain substance, whereas an intensive property (i.e. the density) is independent of the quantity.
+You should recall that an extensive property (for example, the mass) is dependent on the amount of a certain substance.
+In contrast, an intensive property (such as density) is independent of quantity.

 As a fine example, just look at the difference between boiling a cup holding water in a beaker and boiling 10 liters of water in some other beaker.